Makss8/sandbox/README.md

 ## How to use SANDBOX?

-This sandbox simulation allows you to interact with various materials using keyboard keys.
+This sandbox simulation allows you to interact with various materials.
 Here's how to use it:

 - **Key E:** Set Brush to EMPTY
 - **Key F:** Set Brush to SNOW